kvn-dtrx/ds-ml-project_flight-prediction-challenge/readme.md

 ## Repository Organisation

-The organization of the repository follows common conventions and therefore requires little explanation.
+The organisation of the repository follows common conventions and therefore requires little explanation.
 Let us only mention that our analysis notebooks (with technical details) is subordinated to [`notebooks/`](./notebooks/) and that our presentation slides for a non-technical audience can be found in [`docs/`](./docs/).

 ## Installation